Yorafa/text-adventure/phase2/design_document.md

 During testing, we faced several problems.
 Some classes with private field have no constructor nor setters for the field.
 They may be only constructed from a gateway class by reading from files.
 So, the test case cannot create objects of such classes if not appeal to the gateway class.
-But another problem arises, which is that we do no want test cases to modify our database, but it may need to or otherwise some methods are not testable.
+But another problem arises, which is that we do no want test cases to modify our database, but some methods to be tested will modify the database.
+Moreover, it is hard to do test on a dynamic database, as the tests may not pass when the database changes.

 So, we created a new directory to store database only for testing, and refactored the gateway so that file paths are no longer hardcoded, but are stored in a configuration file.
-So, in order for the tests to pass, you would need to change `game_data` to `test_data` in the path strings in `configuration.json`.
+We mocked the gateway classes into the test case so that they can read from and write to the testing database, which is pre-made and fixed.

 ## Refactoring